Sparse Partially Collapsed MCMC for Parallel Inference in Topic Models: Partially Collapsed sampling for topic models

 To simplify further we can do a slight change in the document proposal and instead propose with

 Using this proposal distribution we will end up with the simplified acceptance probability

 This simplification can also be done in the original light-LDA document proposal acceptance step.
-In our experiments we use $\pi_{d}$ to enable a fair comparison with the original light-LDA sampler.
+In our experiments, we use $\pi_{d,i}$ to enable a fair comparison with the original light-LDA sampler.

-These two proposals are then combined to a cyclical Metropolis-Hastings proposal where the two proposals are used for each topic indicator $z_{i}$ in each Gibbs iteration.
+These two proposals are then combined to a cyclical Metropolis-Hastings proposal where the two proposals are used for each topic indicator $z_{i,d}$ in each Gibbs iteration.
 The benefit of this sampler is that the sampling complexity is reduced compared to the sparse approaches.
-But the downside with this approach is the inefficiency of the sampling and the fact that for each token it can be necessary to draw as many as four uniform variables, a relatively costly (but constant) operation.
+But the downside is the inefficiency of the sampling and the fact that for each token it can be necessary to draw as many as four uniform variables, a relatively costly (but constant) operation.
+A complete description of the algorithm can be found in Algorithm \ref{alg:Light-Partially-Collapsed} and \ref{alg:SampleTopicIndicatorsLight()} in Appendix \ref{subsec:Algorithms}.